borovikovd/gomsort/README.md

 # Sort methods in a single file
 go-msort file.go

-# Sort methods in all Go files in current directory
+# Sort methods in all Go files in current directory (recursive by default)
 go-msort .

-# Recursively process directories
+# Sort methods in a specific directory tree
-go-msort -r ./src/
+go-msort ./src/

 # Dry run to see what would be changed
 go-msort -n file.go